• Home

 Temporarily unavailable

-In this article, you will learn what types of employee recruitment are different and what are the characteristics of each of them.
+In this article, you will learn what types of employee recruitment are distinguished and what are the characteristics of each of them.

-The process of recruiting employees is often a challenge both due to the need to check the competences of candidates and the costs associated with it.
-Its course is greatly influenced not only by the specificity of the company and the position, but also by the type of recruitment process.
-In this article, you will learn what types of employee recruitment are different and what are the characteristics of each of them.
-We also provide tips that will help reduce the costs associated with hiring new people.
+The recruitment process is often a challenge due to both the need to check the competences of candidates and the costs associated with it.
+Not only the specifics of the company and the position, but also the type of recruitment conducted have a great impact on its course.
+In this article, you will learn what types of employee recruitment are distinguished and what are the characteristics of each of them.
+We also provide tips to help reduce the costs associated with hiring new people.

-Employee recruitment is a key process of human resources management in a company.
+Recruiting employees is a crucial process of human resource management in a company.
 During the recruitment process, potential candidates for the so-called vacancies are acquired and selected.
-There are two main types of recruitment, and these include permanent internal recruitment and external recruitment.
+There are two main types of recruitment, and they include Permanent internal recruitment and external recruitment.

-One of the most popular divisions in the context of recruitment is the one concerning the source of acquiring candidates.
-If the search for the perfect person for a given position is done by using the human resources of a given company, i.e. promotions are given to people already employed, we are talking about internal recruitment.
-If the search is conducted outside the organization, e.g. through employee portals or social media such as LinkedIn, we speak of external recruitment.
+One of the most popular divisions in the context of recruitment is the one concerning the source of candidate acquisition.
+If the search for the perfect person for a given position is carried out by using the human resources of a given company, i.e. promotions are given to people already employed, we are talking about internal recruitment.
+If the search is conducted outside the organization, e.g. through employee portals or social media such as LinkedIn, we are talking about external recruitment.
+Internal recruitment usually shortens the time of employment and allows you to better assess the candidate’s competencies, because the organization already knows their experience and way of working.
+External recruitment, on the other hand, gives access to a wider talent pool and allows you to acquire new skills and a fresh look at the functioning of the company.
+In practice, the choice of the right type of recruitment depends primarily on the needs of the organization, the specifics of the position and the available human resources.

-Internal recruitment is associated with relatively low costs, due to the lack of need to look for a person on the labor market, and the use of current employee resources.
-What’s more, promoting a current employee is motivating for both them and other team members.
-Employees, seeing that their efforts bring results, are more willing to engage in their tasks, duties and the life of the company.
-The downside, however, is that usually after one person is promoted, a gap is created in their current position, which sooner or later will have to be filled by external recruitment.
-Moving employees between positions is therefore not a perfect method to fill staff shortages.
+Internal recruitment is associated with relatively low costs, due to the lack of the need to look for a person on the labor market, and the use of current employee resources.
+What’s more, promoting an existing employee is motivating for both him and other team members.
+Employees, seeing that their efforts are bringing results, are more willing to get involved in their tasks, responsibilities and the life of the company.
+The downside, however, is that usually after one person is promoted, a gap arises in their current position, which sooner or later will have to be filled by external recruitment.
+Moving employees between positions is therefore not an excellent method of filling staff shortages.

 External recruitment is the process of hiring employees from outside the company.
-This solution offers a number of benefits and opportunities that you, as an owner, director, or HR professional, can take advantage of to make your business flourish and reach its full potential.
+This solution offers a number of benefits and opportunities that you, as the owner, director or employee of the HR department, can use to make the company flourish and use its full potential.

 External recruitment is associated with relatively high costs.
-It is necessary to devote time and resources to searching for candidates and interviewing them.
-Publishing a job advertisement or using the services of external recruitment companies also involves costs.
-However, external recruitment is irreplaceable in a situation where you are looking for “new blood” to join the team, someone with new ideas or a specialist ready to take over existing projects.
+It is necessary to devote time and resources to searching for candidates and talking to them.
+Publishing a job advertisement or using the services of external recruitment companies is also associated with costs.
+However, external recruitment is irreplaceable in a situation where you are looking for “new blood” for the team, someone with new ideas or a specialist ready to take over existing projects.

 What’s more, external recruitment allows you to reach many candidates, e.g. through social media.
-More choice means access to a larger pool of talent who can bring refreshment to the job and even bring new insights to the company’s processes.
+More choice means access to a larger pool of talented employees who can bring refreshment to a given position and even bring a new perspective on the company’s processes.

-External recruitment also introduces diversity, which is very much needed in the team.
-As a result, the level of creativity among employees increases, they make better decisions, which results in more effective solving of various problems.
+External recruitment also introduces diversity, which is very necessary in the team.
+Thanks to this, the level of creativity among employees increases, they make better decisions, which results in more effective solving of various problems.

 The types of employee recruitment and the division into internal and external definitely do not exhaust the topic of recruitment.
-The right specialists, as well as prospective talents, can be sought on the market in various ways.
-There are several most popular methods of external recruitment, which can be found most often in modern companies.
+Suitable specialists, as well as promising talents, can be found on the market in various ways.
+There are several most popular methods of external recruitment, which we can most often encounter in modern enterprises.
 Some of them require more activity and are more expensive, others are rather passive, but each has its advantages and disadvantages.

-Among external types of recruitment, this method is still the most popular solution.
-By posting a well-prepared job advertisement on a general or industry-related recruitment portal, you can quickly gain access to an unlimited database of potential candidates who are actively looking for a new job or want to change employers.
+Among external types of recruitment, this method still remains the most popular solution.
+By posting a well-prepared job ad on a general or industry-related recruitment portal, you can gain quick access to an unlimited database of potential candidates who are actively looking for a new job or who want to change employers.
 Internet portals and social media are ideal places to look for employees.

 Direct search

-This type of recruitment works on completely different principles, because the search takes place among passive candidates, i.e. those who, at least theoretically, are not looking for a new job at the moment.
-The method is particularly popular in relation to candidates for the highest specialist positions, who have impressive achievements.
+This type of recruitment works on completely different principles, because the search takes place among passive candidates, i.e. those who, at least theoretically, are not looking for a new job at a given moment.
+The method is especially popular with regard to candidates for the highest specialist positions, who have impressive achievements.
+The effectiveness of this method depends largely on the quality of identification of potential candidates and the ability to establish relationships with them.
+This process requires a lot of discretion, knowledge of the industry and an individual approach to each person.
+For this reason, it is sometimes carried out by experienced recruiters or specialized personnel consulting agencies.

-Some companies use another type of external recruitment based on the recommendations of existing employees.
-Recruitment through recommendations is largely based on mutual trust, and candidates are usually highly motivated.
-Very often, the so-called bonuses for referrals are also used, which, of course, motivates employees to take an active part in the recruitment process.
+Some companies use another type of external recruitment, guided by the recommendations of existing employees.
+Recruitment by recommendation is largely based on mutual trust, and candidates are usually highly motivated.
+Very often, the so-called referral bonuses are also used, which of course motivates employees to take an active part in the recruitment process.
+An additional advantage of this method is the ability to more quickly verify the candidate’s fit into the company’s organizational culture.
+Recommended people often have a better understanding of the specifics of the workplace even before the recruitment process begins.
+However, in order for this method to be effective, the organization should ensure that the rules of the referral program are transparent and that candidates are evaluated clearly.

 Networking

-Participation in conferences, job fairs or webinars is an ideal opportunity to establish contacts with potential candidates.
-Recruitment can be carried out in various ways, and although the first contact with a new person, during such occasions, will not be an official interview, you can really get a lot out of such a conversation.
+Participation in conferences, job fairs, or webinars is an ideal opportunity to establish contacts with potential candidates.
+Recruitment can be carried out in various ways, and although the first contact with a new person, on such occasions, will not be an official job interview, you can really get a lot out of such a conversation.
+Networking allows you to build a long-term network of contacts, which may also prove valuable in future recruitment processes.
+Thanks to direct conversations, the employer has a chance to get to know the motivations, interests and communication style of potential candidates better.
+This method also strengthens the company’s recognition in the industry environment and can support building its expert image.

 Recruitment through the “career” tab

 Many companies have a special “career” tab on their website.
 This type of recruitment combines active and passive methods.
-The subpage is a suitable place to publish current advertisements regarding ongoing recruitment, but often also allows potential candidates to leave their CV for future recruitment.
+The subpage is a suitable place to publish current announcements regarding ongoing recruitments, but often also allows potential candidates to leave their CV for future recruitments.
 Thanks to this solution, candidates can learn more about the company itself and submit an application for a selected job position directly on the website.

 Participation in job fairs

-Another type of external recruitment is the company’s participation in job fairs.
+Another type of external recruitment is the participation of the company in job fairs.
 Such activity is primarily an element of empoyer branding, i.e. creating a positive image of the company as an employer, which is to result in attracting attractive candidates in the future.
-Job fairs are also used to identify young talents at the end of their education.
-At the same time, job fairs can be used to search for candidates who will take part in the current recruitment processes.
+Job fairs are also used to catch young talents completing their education.
+At the same time, job fairs can be used to search for candidates who will take part in the current recruitments.
+Attendance at the fair also gives the opportunity to directly present the specifics of the organization and answer questions from interested people.
+Thanks to this, the company can quickly interest candidates in its offer and initially assess their potential.
+The effectiveness of participation in such events increases when the company properly prepares information materials, team representatives and a plan for further contact with candidates.

 Passive candidate databases

-Many companies decide to create databases in which previously sent CVs are collected, which are then used in the recruitment and selection process.
-The candidate database is a simple but also effective solution, because it allows you to quickly select optimal candidates for vacant positions.
+Many companies decide to create databases in which previously sent CVs are collected, which are then used in the recruitment and selection process of employees.
+The candidate database is a simple solution, but also effective, because it allows you to select optimal candidates for vacant positions in a short time.
+This solution can significantly shorten the company’s response time to emerging personnel needs.
+However, the condition for effective use of the database is its regular updating and proper organization of the collected data.
+It is also important to comply with the regulations on the protection of personal data and the rules for processing application documents.

 Cooperation with universities

-Many companies also use cooperation with universities to build future staff and identify talents entering the labor market.
-Candidates for individual positions can start working with the employer even before completing their education, for example as part of apprenticeships and internships, which benefits both parties.
-Then, the most talented take up positions in the company starting their careers, and the advantage of such a solution is the shortened time of introducing a new employee to the specifics of the organization and responsibilities.
+Many companies also use cooperation with universities in order to build future staff and identify talents entering the labor market.
+Candidates for individual positions can start working with the employer before completing their education, for example as part of internships and internships, which benefits both parties.
+Then, the most talented take up positions in the company at the beginning of their careers, and the advantage of such a solution is the shortened time of introducing a new employee to the specifics of the organization and duties.

 Cooperation with the Labour Office